Global Positioning System Next Generation Operational Control System (GPS OCX)

 Dramatic Performance Improvement

 The GPS system and the critical navigation information it provides are measured by accuracy, availability and integrity.
 By all three measures, the new GPS OCX system is scheduled to deliver enormous improvements and enhancements, dramatically increasing the performance and effectiveness of the entire GPS system.
 For example, the new Kalman filter that is at the heart of the GPS OCX navigation solution will double the accuracy of the current system for all users.
-GPS OCX will lift the cap on the number of satellites in the GPS constellation, allowing more satellites and better geometry in hard-to-reach areas such as urban canyons and mountainous terrain.
+It changes the cap to 64 satellites, allowing more satellites and better geometry in hard-to-reach areas such as urban canyons and mountainous terrain.
 Additionally, all critical OCX external interfaces will employ digital signatures, protecting information from tampering so it can be trusted by users.

 Unparalleled Cyber Protection

 With cyberthreats to U.S. military, civilian, corporate and financial infrastructure growing exponentially, as well as becoming much more sophisticated, it is critical that the GPS system be fully secure and protected from hacking, interruption or signal and information compromise.
 The new GPS OCX system is at the forefront of implementing DODI 8500.2 Information Assurance Standards that provide a multilayered Defense in Depth security controls to protect the GPS mission from a spectrum of threats.
 OCX will raise the level of protection using an arsenal (or suite) of technologies and techniques compliant with the best practices and standards of the U.S. military and government cybersecurity experts.

 Most importantly, the system is being designed with robust security and information assurance built in, enabling integration with every single aspect of the system.
 These new information assurance provisions in GPS OCX will result in the most secure ground program possible.

 Enabling Secure Information Sharing